 Holland Harbor Light, Lighthouse in Park Township, Michigan, US.

-Holland Harbor Light is a red-painted lighthouse made of steel and wood standing 13 meters tall at the entrance of a channel connecting Lake Michigan with Lake Macatawa.
-The structure marks an important navigation point for boats moving between these two water bodies.
+Holland Harbor Light is a red-painted steel and wood lighthouse at the entrance of a channel connecting Lake Michigan with Lake Macatawa, in Holland, Michigan.
+The structure stands about 43 feet (13 meters) tall and serves as a navigation marker for boats moving between the two bodies of water.

 The community of curious travelers